tessercat/daoistic-book/book.md

 Thinking about nothing at all, they call that refusing to believe.

-Welcoming it without seeing its face, following it without seeing its back, staying on today's road by navigating today's reality, by learning the lessons of the past, they call that Daoji, rules of the road.
+Welcome it without seeing its face, follow without seeing its back.

+Staying on today's road
+by navigating today's reality, by learning the lessons of the past, they call that Daoji, rules of the road.